QueenofParts/CryptoClustering/README.md

 Scikit Learn:  KMeans
 Scikit Learn: PCA
 Scikit Learn: StandardScaler
+matplotlib
+seaborn
+hvplot
+numpy

 ![alt text](assets/images/screenshot.png)
 Credits and Types of help:
 My collaborators for this project are:

-• Omar Hassanein (add link to github profile)

 • Farzana Azad-Hussain (add link to github profile)

-With many thanks to them for time spent, Farzana and Omar provided the following help:
+With many thanks to them for time spent, Farzana provided the following help:

 • understanding the nuances of the assignment